- April Halprin Wayland

 JoAnn Early Macken is the author of Write a Poem Step by Step (Earlybird Press).
 Her newest picture books are Baby Says, “Moo!”
 (Disney-Hyperion), Waiting Out the Storm (Candlewick Press), and Flip, Float, Fly: Seeds on the Move (Holiday House).
 Her poems appear in a number of magazines and anthologies, and she has also written more than 125 nonfiction books for young readers.
 JoAnn earned her M.F.A. in Writing for Children and Young Adults at Vermont College of Fine Arts.
 She teaches writing at three Wisconsin colleges, and she speaks about poetry and writing to children and adults at schools, libraries, and conferences.
 To contact JoAnn, visit her website.
 You can find all JoAnn's blog posts here.

-* * *You will also see posts on our blog from two TeachingAuthor alums who are currently taking a blogging break:
+* * *You will also see posts on our blog from three TeachingAuthor alums who are not currently blogging with us:

 Jeanne Marie Grunwell Ford holds an MFA in Writing for Children and Young Adults from Vermont College and is the author of five novels, including Mind Games (Houghton Mifflin).
 She writes for a soap opera by day when she is not busy teaching, freelancing, or driving the carpool.
 She is married to an amazing seventh-grade teacher and is the mother of two avid young readers and one ornery puppy.
 To contact Jeanne Marie, visit her website.
 You can find all Jeanne Marie's blog posts here.
 And you can read about how she became a TeachingAuthor here.